obieh/basic-linux-commands/README.md

 ![mkdir](./img/mkdir-denied.png)

 ### The *_mkdir_* command returned permision denied.
-This is because the operation is to carried out on the root folder and requires a super user.
+This is because the operation is to carried out on the root directory and requires a super user.
 Super user do *'sudo'* has to prefix the command.
 This elevates the current user account to have root privileges.

 * Run `sudo mkdir /root/example`

 ![sudo-mkdir](./img/sudo-mkdir.png)

-### To verify that the folder has the created,we use the **_ls_** to view folder content
+### To verify that the directory has the created,we use the **_ls_** to view directory content

 * Run `sudo ls /root`

 ![](./img/sudo-ls.png)

-### Example folder was created as desired as shown above.
+### Example directory was created as desired as shown above.

 ### Print Working Directory *'pwd'* command.
 This  writes the full pathname of the current working directory to the standard output.